ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 $v_1\geq v_2$ thus $v_1 - v_2$ will always be non-negative as
 required.

+What does happen when $v_2 > v_1$?
+The new $MinusE+$ does not apply nor does any other evaluation rule.
+Subtraction when
+$v_2 > v_1$ is _undefined_.
+Specifically, there is no rule than
+applies and thus no evaluation is performed.
+When evaluation is not complete and the result is not a value, we say that interpretation is _stuck_.

 Understanding the structure of these rules before moving forward is vital.
 They both define antecedents that effectively name the results of other calculations.
 More specifically, other _recursive_ calculations.
 When writing and defining interpreters, recursion is your best friend.
 We needn't think now about calculating the values of $t_1$ and $t_2$, only that their values are calculated the same way all other values are calculated.

 ## Abstract Syntax